lemon07r/VellumForge2/README.md

 - Selective file uploads (dataset + config only, excludes logs)
 - Uploads config as `vf2.toml` to Hub for clarity

+#### Check out the [Changelog](CHANGELOG.md) for all new features

 ## Installation

-### Prebuilt Binary
+### Prebuilt Binaries

-Compiling from source (see below) is preferred, but binaries are available to download in releases.
-These binaries are built automatically by github workflows, triggered by new release tags.
+If you don't want to compile from source binaries are built for all platforms (Windows, Linux, MacOS x86_64 and MacOS arm64) automatically by github workflows, triggered by new release tags.

 It's a good idea to also download the example configs to help get started.

+If you have issues with the latest release try downloading binaries for an older version.

 ### From Source (Recommended)